How to Take Care of a Puppy: What to Know

 First Vet Visit and Pet Insurance

 Consider purchasing pet insurance before any health problems arise to ensure coverage for unexpected healthcare costs.
-Although it may add to your monthly expenses, pet insurance can prevent financial concerns from impeding your ability to provide the best care for your beloved pet.
+Although it may add to your monthly expenses, pet insurance can prevent financial concerns from impeding your ability to provide the best medical care for your beloved pet.

 Socialization and Obedience Training